 The Strap and Buckle

-The watch is fitted with a new, dark brown crocodile skin strap with a pink gold plated JLC buckle.
+The watch is fitted with a new, dark brown crocodile skin strap.
 Please note if a different colour or style of strap is preferred, please let us know and we will do our best to oblige, free of charge.
 We carry tan, conker, dark brown burgundy and black straps in stock, in plain, padded leather, alligator, crocodile or lizard skin.

 The Box and Papers